 Have questions about tutoring and supplemental instruction at PNW?

-The earlier the better.
-It is best to get help early in the semester or as soon as you realize that the class or topic is going to be difficult.
+The earlier the better!
+Asking for help can be difficult, but we are here to help you as early or often as needed.
 The earlier you start the better chance you have of being successful.
 See your professor, stop by the tutoring center to attend a walk-in tutoring session and/or attend an S.I. session.
-Don’t wait until you’re lost or failed an exam or quiz.

 Walk-in Tutoring starts the first week of the semester and continues through the week of final exams.
 Supplemental Instruction (SI) sessions start the second or third week of the semester and continue until the last week of class.

 Bring your textbook, your notes, paper, and writing utensil and a calculator if you need one.
 It is best if you have done the assigned readings and at least attempted the homework so you’ll have a better idea of where you need the extra help.
-Our tutors and SI Leaders won’t do your homework for you but they will review theory and concepts to help you better understand the material.
+Our tutors and SI Leaders can’t do your homework for you, but they will review theory and concepts to help you better understand the material.

-PNW has a variety of resources to help students succeed, including the following!
+Yes!
+PNW has a variety of resources to help students succeed, including the following:

 - Writing Center